sarsamurmu/reboost/docs/configurations.md

 #### `resolve`
 Type: `object`

-Configurations for module and file resolving
+Configurations for module and file resolving.
+Because it uses [`enhanced-resolve`](https://github.com/webpack/enhanced-resolve/blob/master/README.md#resolver-options), it supports all of its options. `enhanced-resolve` is also used by `webpack`, so you may be already familiar with these options.

 ##### `resolve.alias`
 Type: `{ [aliasName: string]: string }`\